SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 - I recommend announcing the conference earlier, so it can be included in as many places as possible.
 Since you have the dates, perhaps announcements could be made much earlier.
 Something like announcing when you'll begin accepting talks for next year, even though it is way out.
 I noticed LFNW is currently requesting submission despite the conference being 5 - 6 months away.
 Giving any extra time would be helpful; the conference itself is super fun and I think there is a lot of room for growth by spreading the word!
 Thanks for the fun event!

 ##### Discussion
+- socials seemed more active this year
+  - last year was 50/50 mastodon/twitter
+  - this year overwhelmingly mastodon
+  - x/twitter seems mostly quiet now
+  - got suggestion about having tiktok, instagram and youtube/peertube
+    - maybe use footage of talks for video promos
+    - need to consider what audience we are trying to reach
+  - if we goto instagram, we should have pixelfed be primary and insta secondary
+- we didn't really have a photographer wandering taking candid shots
+  - alfredo did take and post some pictures on socials, mostly of sponsors
+  - asked consent of folks in them
+  - do we have a way for people to share photos with us?
+  - can we create a volunteer position for photography?
+    - need to consider policies and such around attendees, indicator of not wanting to be in photos
+    - speakers have already consented
+- REALLY NEED a designer volunteer
+  - how do we recruit individual volunteer roles
+  - beginning of year need theme and branding strategy
+  - things need to be printed by linuxfest
+- automation for posts was working this year
+  - would be nice to have way to automatically post when talk details change (time, cancellation, etc.)
+  - post ~5 minutes before every talk happens

 ##### Outstanding 2025 TODOs
+- [ ] write thank you blog post, include some metrics, expected volunteer regathering, money woes

 ##### TODOs for 2026
 - [ ] update style guide (e.g., microphone vs non-microphone Patch)
+- [ ] consider creating other social accounts (e.g., instagram, tiktok)
+- [ ] create theme and branding strategy ASAP, things need to be printed by LFNW
+- [ ] consider automating posts when Pretalx status changes
+- [ ] consider automating posts ~5 minutes before each talk

 ##### Important Links